-The placenta processes your baby’s nutrients, waste and oxygen.
+The placenta processes your baby’s nutrients, waste and oxygen by bridging your baby’s blood circulation with that of your own.
 It sits inside the womb alongside your baby, and is attached to the wall of the womb.
-It is linked to the baby by umbilical cord, which is attached to the baby’s stomach.
+It is linked to the baby by umbilical cord, which is attached to the baby’s abdomen.

 Placental abruption and low-lying placenta are conditions linked to the placenta that can cause premature birth.

-When placenta abruption happens the placenta is damaged and the baby may not get the nutrition and oxygen they need to develop properly.
+When placenta abruption happens the placenta is damaged and the baby may not be supported to develop properly.

 Symptoms of placental abruption